From heartbreak to hustle — the story behind The Twisted Hippo.

 Five weeks of daily radiation could have stopped everything.
 But it didn’t.
 Because this business — and this community — carried me through.
 The support here in Louisiana is giving, nurturing, and full of heart.
 That’s what got me through the hard days.
 And that is what continues to get me through every check up, every physical therapy session and every recovery surgery after.

-Today, I run The Twisted Hippo from my garage workshop, armed with a direct-to-garment printer, an industrial Thunderlaser, heat presses, and a whole lot of love.
+Today, I run The Twisted Hippo from my garage workshop, armed with a direct-to-garment printer (no sublimation.
+No transfers), an industrial Thunderlaser, heat pressees, and a whole lot of love.
 About 90% of what you see is made by me — shirts, acrylics, toppers, gifts, earrings, and more.
 During the holidays, I also handpick curated pieces that match the style and spirit of the brand — a little extra sparkle to bring the season to life.

 It’s built from heartbreak, held together by resilience, and fueled by creativity, community, and sheer determination.